identicalsnowflake/hlrdb/README.md

 bannedUsers = declareGlobalSet "global ban list"
 ```

 Once you've declared any of the above structures, you may use the Redis monad to perform operations on them.
-You may find the operations available for each structure defined in the `HLRDB/Structures` folder for that particular structure.
-The commands are similar to the original Redis API, but have been cleaned up a bit to support more of a Haskell dialect (e.g., list commands do not crash when passed `[]` as they do in Redis).
+You may find the operations available for each structure defined in the [HLRDB/Structures](https://github.com/identicalsnowflake/hlrdb-core/tree/master/src/HLRDB/Structures) folder (found in hlrdb-core) for that particular structure.
+The commands are similar to the original Redis API, but have been cleaned up and re-imagined to support more of a Haskell dialect (e.g., list commands do not crash when passed `[]` as they do in Redis).

 ## Lookup Aggregation